SilvanBe/HSLU-CASML2-Deep_Learning/07-UNSUPERVISED-LEARNING/code/README.md

 # Unsupervised Learning - Hands On
 **Author**: Dr. Yves Staudt

-## Description Class
+## Code Notebooks
-In this classes we treat unsupervised learning, namely

-- clustering
-- dimension reduction.

-In clustering we treat
-- k-means clustering
-- hierarchical clustering

-In dimension reduction we treat
-- principal component analysis (PCA)
-- t-distributed stochastic neighboring.

-## Data Set Information
-For this purpose a lego dataset is used, built through scraping.

-All the data preparations were done in advance.
+All Code Notebooks are saved on the Github under `code` folder or are accessible on Google Drive.
+To exercsie Exercise Code Notebooks are avaible on Github or on [Google Drive](https://drive.google.com/drive/folders/1zcY4OQ1kW4B8zeosEM5Ab2fqD0-oH9se?usp=share_link).
+**Attention**: All file pathes need to be udpdate for the load of the data.
+The solutions are given on both sides too.
+Here the link for the solutions on [Google Drive](https://drive.google.com/drive/folders/1LARWvjDaBIq0bHZy7SYNtusCu0lqxxLp?usp=share_link).

 ## Requirements Coding
 The codes are given in python.
 I use a conda version.
-The needed requirements are given in the requirement.txt file.
+The needed requirements are given in the `requirement.txt` file.
-Best is to create a new conda version with the txt file with the following command
+Best is to create a new conda version with the `requirement.txt` file with the following command `conda create --name <env> --file requirements.txt`

-The needed packages
+The used packages are
+- pandas
+- scikit-learn
+- plotly
+- matplotlib
+- searborn
--
+- scipy